 Wallendas among 5 tightrope walkers injured in fall

-In this June 18, 2013 file photo, high wire performer Nik Wallenda practices in Sarasota, Fla.
 Five circus performers were seriously injured Wednesday, Feb.
 8, 2017, while practicing a high-wire act in Florida.
+The accid... .

 Comments